Ruchi-here/CalCodeFest/README.md

    - Open a web browser and go to `http://localhost:5000` to start using the Travel Planner Application.

 ## Credits
-- Developed by [Kuch bhi]
+- Developed by Team - Kuch bhi

 ## License
-- This project is licensed under the [License Name] License - see the LICENSE.md file for details.
+- This project is licensed under the [MIT] License - see the LICENSE.md file for details.

 ---